redakker/esp8266-firmware-mqtt/README.md

 Release notes:

+3.72
+  - 3.70 crash fix, it crashed after code was uploaded to a virgin board
+  - wifi fix: Acces Point switched off after wifi is configured and connected in station mode

 3.70
   - wifi setup moved to an individual object
   - network setup uses the given device parameters as hostname